logicalclocks/hops-docs/docs/overview/hopsWorks.rst

 MetaData Management
 -------------------

-HopsWorks provides support for the design and entry of extended metadata for files and directories:
+Hopsworks provides support for the design and entry of extended metadata for files and directories:

 * design your own extended metadata using an intuitive UI;
 * enter extended metadata using an intuitive UI.